 The Gay Travel Experience: Reykjavík, Iceland

-The people of Reykjavík are a very happy bunch.
-Iceland ranks very high on lists of the happiest countries in the world.
-All the more reason to visit.
-There is lots to do in Iceland, so get ready to explore the stunning landscapes and local gay spots!
+Iceland ranks highly among the world’s happiest countries, which is all the more reason to visit!
+There’s a ton to do in Reykjavík as well as Iceland’s countryside, so get ready to explore some stunning landscapes and local gay spots!